vjkapur/vj4anc-site/_pages/issues.md

   caption: "Rhode Island Ave. at night (photo by [Kelly Bell](http://kellybellphotography.com))"
 layout: single
 ---
-A rundown of some specific licenses and development projects currently under consideration, to illustrate my approach to things.
+**Placeholder:** A rundown of some specific licenses and development projects currently under consideration, to illustrate my approach to things.